BoiseState/CS321_Bioinformatics/README.md

 - We will use RandomAccessFile  and FileChannel classes to read/write to the BTree data file.
 This allows us to quickly set the file cursor to anywhere in the file in O(1) time using the `position(long pos)` method.
 We will use the ByteBuffer class to read/write to the BTree data file.
-Please see the example of writing to a random access binary data file shown in DiskReadWriteExample.java in the [Disk IO example](https://github.com/BoiseState/CS321-resources/tree/master/examples/disk-IO-examples) folder in CS321-resources repo.
+Please see the example of writing to a random access binary data file shown in DiskReadWrite.java in the [Disk IO example](https://github.com/BoiseState/CS321-resources/tree/master/examples/disk-IO-examples) folder in CS321-resources repo.
+This example shows a complete binary search tree as an external data structure in a binary file on disk.

 #### 5.2.5 To query for a subsequence, we also query for its complement